 Show understanding by repeating what was said

-Encourage people to share more by responding and asking questions
+Encourage people to share more by asking questions

 If certain individuals rarely speak during meetings, actively ask them for their opinion